September 11 attacks

-2001 Islamist terror attacks in the U.S.
+2001 terror attacks in the U.S.

-The September 11 attacks, (Note: Al-Qaeda's name for the events is the Manhattan Raid, though this name is rarely used by non-jihadist sources.) also known as 9/11, (Note: The expression 9/11 is pronounced "nine eleven" in English, even in places that use the opposite date format.
-The slash is not pronounced.) were four coordinated Islamist terrorist suicide attacks by al-Qaeda against the United States in 2001.
-Nineteen terrorists hijacked four commercial airliners, then flew one into each of the Twin Towers at the World Trade Center in New York City, and another into the Pentagon, the headquarters of the U.S. Department of Defense, in Arlington County, Virginia.
-The fourth plane crashed in a rural Pennsylvania field during a passenger revolt.
-In response to the attacks, the United States waged the global war on terror over decades, to eliminate hostile groups deemed terrorist organizations, and the governments purported to support them.
+The September 11 attacks, (Note: Al-Qaeda's name for the events is the Manhattan Raid; an example, perhaps the earliest known or knowable example, is found in a September 2006–produced video.) colloquially known as 9/11, (Note: Pronounced "nine eleven") were a coordinated series of suicide attacks perpetrated by the Islamic terrorist organization al-Qaeda against the United States in 2001.
+A total of 19 hijackers commandeered four commercial passenger airliners.
+The first two planes were flown into each of the Twin Towers at the World Trade Center in New York City, while the third plane crashed into the Pentagon, the headquarters of the United States Department of Defense, in Arlington County, Virginia.
+The fourth plane crashed in a rural field in Pennsylvania during a passenger revolt.

-Ringleader Mohamed Atta flew American Airlines Flight 11 into the North Tower of the World Trade Center complex at 8:46 a.m.
-Seventeen minutes later at 9:03 a.m., (Note: The exact time is disputed.
+The ringleader, Mohamed Atta, flew American Airlines Flight 11 into the North Tower of the World Trade Center at 8:46 a.m.
+At 9:03 a.m.
+(Note: The exact time is disputed.
 The 9/11 Commission Report states that Flight 175 struck the South Tower at 09:03:11 a.m., NIST reports 09:02:59 a.m., and some other sources claim 09:03:02 a.m.
 In any case, the 16-minute gap between each impact is rounded to 17.)
-United Airlines Flight 175 hit the South Tower.
-Both collapsed within an hour and forty-two minutes, (Note: While NIST and the 9/11 Commission give differing accounts of the exact second of the North Tower's collapse initiation, with NIST placing it at 10:28:22 a.m. and the commission at 10:28:25 a.m., it is generally accepted that Flight 11 did not strike the North Tower any sooner than 8:46:26 a.m., so the time it took for the North Tower to collapse was just shy of 102 minutes either way.) destroying the remaining five structures in the complex.
-American Airlines Flight 77 crashed into the Pentagon at 9:37 a.m., causing a partial collapse.
-The fourth and final flight, United Airlines Flight 93, was believed by investigators to target either the United States Capitol or the White House.
-Alerted to the previous attacks, the passengers revolted against the hijackers who crashed the aircraft into a field near Shanksville, Pennsylvania, at 10:03 a.m.
-The Federal Aviation Administration ordered an indefinite ground stop for all air traffic in U.S. airspace, preventing any further aircraft departures until September 13 and requiring all airborne aircraft to return to their point of origin or divert to Canada.
+Marwan al-Shehhi flew United Airlines Flight 175 into the South Tower.
+Both collapsed within an hour and forty-two minutes, (Note: While NIST and the 9/11 Commission give differing accounts of the exact second of the North Tower's collapse initiation, with NIST placing it at 10:28:22 a.m. and the commission at 10:28:25 a.m., it is generally accepted that Flight 11 did not strike the North Tower any sooner than 8:46:26 a.m., so the time it took for the North Tower to start to collapse was just shy of 102 minutes either way.) destroying the remaining five structures in the complex.
+Hani Hanjour flew American Airlines Flight 77 into the Pentagon at 9:37 a.m., causing a partial collapse.
+United Airlines Flight 93, hijacked by Ziad Jarrah, was believed to target either the United States Capitol or the White House.
+Alerted to the previous attacks, the passengers revolted and the hijackers crashed the aircraft into a field near Shanksville, Pennsylvania, at 10:03 a.m.
+The Federal Aviation Administration ordered a ground stop for all traffic in U.S. airspace, requiring all airborne aircraft to return to their point of origin or divert to Canada.
 The actions undertaken in Canada to support incoming aircraft and their occupants were collectively titled Operation Yellow Ribbon.